rstojnic/lazydata/README.md

 ### Sharing your frozen files

-To share your frozen files, add a remote storage backend where they can be uploaded.
+To share your frozen files add a remote storage backend where they can be uploaded.
 To use S3 as a storage backend run:

 ```bash
 $ freezer add-remote s3://mybucket/freezer